erenbao010/erenbao010/_posts/2024-01-16-authenication.md

 ---

 ![hinh-anh](/assets/img/authen.png)
 You can remember what authentication do under the hook !
+Exactly